QBDI/QBDI/docs/source/get_started-c.rst

     res = qbdi_call(vm, &retval, (rword) fibonacci, 1, 25);
     assert(res == true);

-:cpp:func:`qbdi_call` returns if the function has completely run in the context of QBDI.
+:cpp:func:`qbdi_call` returns when the function has completely run in the context of QBDI.
 The first argument has been filled with the value of the return register (e.g. ``RAX`` for X86_64).

 It may turn out that the function does not expect the calling convention :cpp:func:`qbdi_call` uses.